-Whilst many of us took the opportunity presented by lockdown to explore the footpaths of our county, it’s not often that we get to take to the water.
-But what better way to get off the beaten track and explore the quieter side of Sussex than to do so by river?
+I don’t know about you, but it’s not often that I get to take to the water.
+But what better way to get off the beaten track and explore the quieter side of Sussex than by kayaking?

 Lazy days at Barcombe Mills